hybridgroup/gobot/CONTRIBUTING.md

   * If you have local changes you may need to use “git stash”
   * For git help see [progit](http://git-scm.com/book) which is an awesome (and free) book on git

+## Creating Pull Requests
+Because Gobot makes use of self-referencing import paths, you will want to implement the local copy of your fork as a remote on your copy of the original Gobot repo.
+Katrina Owen has [an excellent post on this workflow](https://splice.com/blog/contributing-open-source-git-repositories-go/).

+The basics are as follows:

+1. Fork the project via the GitHub UI

+2. `go get` the upstream repo and set it up as the `upstream` remote and your own repo as the `origin` remote:

+`go get github.com/hybridgroup/gobot`
+`cd $GOPATH/src/github.com/hybridgroup/gobot`
+`git remote rename origin upstream`
+`git remote add origin git@github.com/YOUR_GITHUB_NAME/gobot`

+All import paths should now work fine assuming that you've got the proper branch checked out.

+## Landing Pull Requests
+(This is for committers only.
+If you are unsure whether you are a committer, you are not.)

+1. Set the contributor's fork as an upstream on your checkout

+`git remote add contrib1 https://github.com/contrib1/gobot`

+2. Fetch the contributor's repo

+`git fetch contrib1`

+3. Checkout a copy of the PR branch

+`git checkout pr-1234 --track contrib1/branch-for-pr-1234`

+4. Review the PR as normal

+5. Land when you're ready via the GitHub UI

 ## Developer's Certificate of Origin 1.0

 By making a contribution to this project, I certify that: